 The Students with Accommodation Services (SAS) was developed to provide students who needed accommodations due to a documented disability under the Americans with Disabilities Act (2018).
 Students who experience a short-term but significant health issue can also make a Leniency Request via SAS.

-Students with a disability should request accommodations through the Student Affairs Departments.
+Students with a disability should request accommodations through the Student Services Departments.
 All requests must be made within two weeks of the start of the semester.
-Once a qualified individual with a disability has requested services, the Director of Student Affairs will meet with the student to review the documentation and determine appropriate and reasonable accommodations.
+Once a qualified individual with a disability has requested services, the designated staff of Student Services will meet with the student to review the documentation and determine appropriate and reasonable accommodations.
 Fairfax University of America will not provide accommodations to students until the approved documentation of a disability has been provided.

-Each student who requests accommodations must meet with the Director of Student Affairs to discuss his/her individual needs.
-The Director of Student Affairs can provide a variety of services for the student, which include:
+Each student who requests accommodations must meet with the Student Services staff member to discuss his/her individual needs.
+A variety of services for the student include:

 The Leniency Process is used when a student experiences a short-term but significant health issue and wants an instructor to allow extra time on assignment deadlines.

-In some cases, the School Dean or the Student Affairs Department can request Leniency for a student on a case-by-case basis.
+In some cases, the staff member of the Student Affairs Department can request Leniency for a student on a case-by-case basis.

-Student is encouraged to reach out to the Student Affairs Department if he/she has any questions/concerns.
+Student is encouraged to reach out to the Student Services Department if he/she has any questions/concerns.